 Plug the Hand Held Unit into the Cable.
 The connector is keyed and will only plug in with the connector writing “up”.
 To remove, squeeze the both sides of the connector and gently pull.

 Turn the ignition to “RUN” - this is the position just before “CRANK”.
 The Hand Held will turn on and prompt the user for the next step.

 The Determinator must warm to operating temperature before a sample is requested.
 Bringing a unit indoors in a cold climate will reduce the required warm up time.
 The message displayed while heating shows 0% to 100% completion.

-Effective July 1, 2018 Arizona State Law requires the use of Cameras with all approved Breath Alcohol Ignition Interlock Devices.
+Arizona State Law requires the use of cameras with all BAIIDs.
 This camera is usually mounted on your windshield.
-State Law states that any attempt to block or obscure the camera will be considered a violation, and can be considered grounds for extension, and or cancelation of your driving permit.
-Additionally the device can detect tampering of the camera as well, and if obstructed or significantly moved may prevent your vehicle from starting.
-This type of tampering may require additional fees for a mobile technician to come and repair your unit.
-With that in mind be cautious of how you treat the device and camera, while providing a test, and while driving.
+State Law states that any attempt to block or obscure the camera will be considered a violation.
+The device can detect tampering of the camera as well, and if obstructed or significantly moved may prevent your vehicle from starting.
+With that in mind, be cautious of how you treat the device and camera while providing a test and while driving.
 Be sure nothing is obstructing the view of the camera.